 2.2.5.3.
 In the case of a towing vehicle designed to be coupled to a semi–trailer (tractor for semi–trailer), the mass to be considered for classifying the vehicle is the mass of the tractor vehicle in running trim, increased by the mass corresponding to the maximum static vertical load transferred to the tractor vehicle by the semi–trailer and, where applicable, by the maximum mass of the tractor vehicle's own load.

 2.2.5.4.
-"Mass of a vehicle in running order" means the mass of an unladen vehicle with bodywork, and with coupling device in the case of a towing vehicle, or the mass of the chassis with cab if the manufacturer does not fit the bodywork and/or coupling device, including coolant, oils, 90 per cent of fuel, 100 per cent of other liquids except used waters, tools, spare wheel, driver (75 kg) and, for buses and coaches, the mass of the crew member (75 kg) if there is a crew seat in the vehicle.
+"Mass of a vehicle in running order" means the mass of an unladen vehicle with bodywork, and with coupling device in the case of a towing vehicle, or the mass of the chassis with cab if the manufacturer does not fit the bodywork and/or coupling device, including coolant, oils, 90 per cent of fuel, 100 per cent of other liquids except used waters, tools, spare wheel, driver (75 kg) [except for category X and Y vehicles], and, for buses and coaches, the mass of the crew member (75 kg) if there is a crew seat in the vehicle.

 2.3.
 Category N - Power-driven vehicles having at least four wheels and used for the carriage of goods